vamshi-mohan/cred_splitwise/README.md

-# 💸 Splitwise Clone – MERN Stack Application
+# 💸 Splitwise – MERN Stack Application

 A full-stack **Splitwise-like expense sharing application** built using the **MERN stack**.
 The application allows users to **register, log in, add shared expenses with friends, and settle balances seamlessly**.